-Jon performing at the Dallas Arboretum
+Jon and Riley Lee performing at the Dallas Center for Spiritual Living

 An end-blown bamboo flute, the shakuhachi only has five holes but is capable of producing all twelve tones of the chromatic scale in two full octaves.
 Subtle finger and head movements create different pitches that can be enhanced with a variety of breath techniques for dramatic effects.
 In the hands of a skilled player, the shakuhachi can become the voice of nature; mimicking everything from the shrill cries of male deer in the mating season to the murmurings of a quiet brook in springtime.

-I've been studying this beautiful and ancient instrument for over ten years now and was made a master teacher in 2008.
 If you're interested in learning to play the shakuhachi or would like to hire me to perform, please visit the contact page.

-Copyright 2010 Jon Johnston.
+Copyright 2013 Jon Johnston.
 All rights reserved.

 All original material on the site is copyright protected.
 Any use or reproduction without owner consent is prohibited.